khang-work/profile-gen/README.md

 The following outlines the key features and improvements planned for profile-gen.

 - [x] Generate sample profile in JSON
+- [x] Support line wrapping by word for plain text resume
 - [ ] Input JSON
 - [ ] Desktop GUI editor
 - [ ] Web GUI editor